 Booking forms can be found at the end of each program description.

-Across the Sea of Grass (Grades 4 & 5: Social Studies)
+Across the Sea of Grass (Grade 4 and 5: Social Studies)

 Take your class on a journey across Canada to a new home on the "sea of grass".
 From the driving of the last spike to the crowded, jostling colonist cars, discover the role the railroad played in settling the "Last, Best West".